ansys/pymotorcad/doc/source/user_guide/troubleshooting.rst

    num_messages = 100  # Specify number of messages to get
    messages = mcApp.get_messages(num_messages)

-The retrieved messages can then be parsed and actioned by the user.
+The retrieved messages can then be parsed and used by the user.
-Using a num_messages value of 0 retrieves all messages in history, as detailed in the method’s description.
+Using a ``num_messages`` value of 0 retrieves all messages in history, as detailed in the method’s description.

+.. currentmodule:: ansys.motorcad.core.motorcad_methods.MotorCAD

-To simplify future calls to get_messages, it is useful to clear the message history after getting the messages, by using the command:
+To simplify future calls to :meth:`get_messages`, it is useful to clear the message history after getting the messages, by using the command:

 .. code:: python